 One of the techniques we are using borrows from advertising agencies: pairs of creatives are briefed then work independently before coming back together to share and critique ideas.
 We have populated these teams with recent advertising graduate interns working alongside our connector communities and have found it to be increasingly successful in developing multi-channel content and campaigns.
 I’ve been pleased with the results – it allows us to have a lot more people researching and thinking and I can get a lot more points of view.
 We’ve won some very big business on the back of that approach very recently.

-54 per cent of respondents to the Holmes Report survey say that budget holds back creativity.
+54 per cent of respondents to the Holmes Report 2014 Creativity in PR survey say that budget holds back creativity.
 Is that a valid complaint or a cop-out?

 A cop out… with a caveat.
 A worse thing is budgets being cut after the ideas have been presented.
 That happens all the time, often because the client hasn’t yet decided how to divvy everything up yet.
 People buy into an idea at a certain budget, then they cut the budget and still want the same idea.
 And you just can’t produce it.
 But what makes PR agile is that we can do ideas for any budget.

 What do you think the PR agency of 5 years’ time will look like in terms of creativity?